Your rights under the lease

 Your lease requires that you:

-• Pay the ground rent and service charges as demanded
+- Pay the ground rent and service charges as demanded.

-• Do not to make any alterations or additions to the structure, including the drains, external pipes and window frames, without Hastoe’s written permission
+- Do not to make any alterations or additions to the structure, including the drains, external pipes and window frames, without Hastoe’s written permission.

-• Tell us if you sell or mortgage the property
+- Tell us if you sell or mortgage the property.

-• Do not sell a part of the property
+- Do not sell a part of the property.

-• Keep the inside of your home and all of its fixtures and fittings in a good condition and repair
+- Keep the inside of your home and all of its fixtures and fittings in a good condition and repair.

-• Observe the conditions and regulations contained in your lease
+- Observe the conditions and regulations contained in your lease.

-• Send us a copy of any notices affecting the property.
+- Send us a copy of any notices affecting the property.

-Hastoe's rights & responsibilities
+Hastoe's rights and responsibilities

 Repairs and maintenance